h3biomed/sciluigi/doc/workflows.rst

   different tasks.

 - **The task itself.**  This is the task class that will be run.

+- **Properties of this workflow**  This can be an object of any type (i.e. a dict) that contains workflow-level properties that the new task will need to reference.
+The advantage of using a properties object rather than normal Luigi parameters (see the next bullet point) is that you can pass the same workflow-level properties to all of the workflow's tasks without redundantly defining corresponding parameters on each task and passing them in.

 - **The task parameters, if necessary.**  If your task has any parameters declared with ``luigi.Parameter()``, the value of those parameters would be passed in as named arguments here.